ryan-huang1/Emotional-Peary/README.md

 > Turn on Developer Mode by clicking on the blue switch

-> Click the button Load Unpacked

-> Select the fodler "Emotional-Peary-master"
+> Click the button Load Unpacked then select the fodler "Emotional-Peary-master"

-And you're done!
+And you're set, enjoy!

 This section is to be continued...